Hasnayeen/invobook/readme.md

 You can join the Goodwork Project via this link [link](https://goodworkfor.life/register/invite-link/ovCPAFpnwIhrvqUrlvynarP9HVRBC5mH)

-Also you can join the slack channel via this [link](https://discord.gg/4DvTQsc)
+Also you can join the discord channel via this [link](https://discord.gg/4DvTQsc)

 ## Supporting <small>[↑Top](#about-goodwork)</small>